-We are closer than ever to the extinction of the North Atlantic right whale.
-Fewer than 360 whales survive today.
+We are working to ensure a future for the critically endangered North Atlantic right whale.
+Fewer than 340 whales survive today.

 Hunted since the 11th century, right whales were nearly extinct when they finally received protection from whaling in 1935.
-Even so, the population has struggled to recover as they face mounting modern-day threats from fishing gear entanglements, vessel strikes, habitat loss, and pollution.
+Even so, the population has struggled to recover as they face mounting modern-day threats from accidental entanglements in fishing gear, vessel strikes, and climate change.

-Sadly, the unprecedented loss of at least 26 endangered North Atlantic right whales since April of 2017 has caused considerable alarm.
-In October 2020 it was estimated that fewer than 360 remain.
+Sadly, the unprecedented loss and/or injury of at least 92 endangered North Atlantic right whales since April of 2017 has caused considerable alarm.
+In November 2022 it was estimated that fewer than 340 remain.

-In response to a changing climate, human use of their habitat, or perhaps both, right whales have changed their habitat patterns since 2010 which has increased their risk of entanglements and vessel strikes.
+In response to a changing climate, right whales have changed their habitat patterns since 2010 which has increased their risk of entanglements and vessel strikes.

 North Atlantic right whale facts